alkhrom/Git-demo2/index.md

 ## Some Philosophy Behind Unicode
-The idea underlying the Unicode concept is to map characters as idealistic platonic entities to "magic numbers", or code points, which then will be
+The idea underlying the Unicode concept is to map characters as idealistic platonic entities, each and every known one, to "magic numbers", or code points, which then will be somehow encoded to obtain an in-memory representatio
 ![enter image description here](https://lh3.googleusercontent.com/driTrANKja0TwszTgvDmmmLzRCryfCI5TGAj11gkI_PfxbNG3JVqszY282WWRLYdndv4AZL68Q9Q)